 April 23, 2021Decolonizing Design Research: Activist Scholar

-By Michele Rafferty, PLASTARC
+Text by Michele Rafferty, PLASTARC

 In December 2020, the AIANY Social Science and Architecture Committee (SSAC) presented the second virtual panel in its series, “Decolonizing Design Research.”
 The four sessions, organized by AIANY, PLASTARC, and Studio Fōr, examine the history of design research as a profession and push practitioners to investigate systemic and cultural causes of bias and inequity in design.

 The virtual panel, “Activist Scholar,” focused on the role of researchers and academics in ensuring that conducting design research is equitable.
 One of the perks of the virtual forum was that the panel easily could—and did—include guests from communities all over the country.
 Panelists included Shawhin Roudbari, Assistant Professor of Environmental Design at the University of Colorado Boulder; Dr. Deshonay Dozier, Assistant Professor of Human Geography at Cal State Long Beach; and Joseph Kunkel, Design Director at the Sustainable Native Communities Design Lab at MASS Santa Fe, NM.

 Moderator Gabriel (Gabo) Halili, a Designer, and Urban Planner, and a committee member of AIANY, began the session by talking about the meaning of ‘decolonizing.’; stressed that colonizing cannot be separate from the exploitation of people.
 Colonization embedded within the history of the US and the rest of the world, and New York City, where the event occurred, is built on Lenape land.
 Panelists affirmed the influence of architects on our cities—intentional or otherwise—and Halili explained that the way we make decisions on land use plants seeds ensuring we don’t perpetuate colonization.